phax/ph-oton/README.md

   * ph-oton-datatables- Datatables.net wrapper
   * ph-oton-uictrls - misc web UI controls
   * ph-oton-jetty - wrapper for Jetty to simply use as main
-  * ph-oton-bootstrap3 - Java Wrapper for the Bootstrap 3.x controls
-  * ph-oton-bootstrap3-uictrls - special UI controls for Bootstrap 3
-  * ph-oton-bootstrap3-pages - predefined UI pages with Bootstrap 3 styling
-  * ph-oton-bootstrap3-stub - Servlet stub for Bootstrap 3 web applications
-  * ph-oton-bootstrap3-demo - a standalone demo web application to be run in Tomcat or in provided Jetty
   * ph-oton-bootstrap4 - placeholder for Bootstrap 4 controls (still alpha)
   * ph-oton-bootstrap4-uictrls - special UI controls for Bootstrap 4
   * ph-oton-bootstrap4-pages - predefined UI pages with Bootstrap 4 styling